Original Glasgow derby: 2014–15 League Cup

 On 26 August 2014 Queen's Park hosted Rangers in the first round of the 2014–15 Scottish League Cup at the Excelsior Stadium in Airdrie (Hampden was being used for the 2014 Commonwealth Games at the time).
-That season Rangers were competing just one division higher than their opponents as they attempted to climb back through the levels of Scottish football.
+That season Rangers were competing just one level higher than their opponents as they attempted to climb back through the divisions of Scottish football (this was achieved after three promotions in four seasons).
 They managed to beat Queen's Park 2–1 and advanced to the semi-final, where they lost to Celtic.

-This is the most recent senior meeting between the clubs; Queen's Park have since played Rangers Reserves in the modern format of the Glasgow Cup.
+2024–25 Scottish Cup: A historic upset

+On 9 February 2025, Rangers hosted Queen's Park at Ibrox Stadium in the fifth round of the 2024–25 Scottish Cup.
+In the shock of the tournament, a second half strike by Seb Drozd, a stout defensive performance from the Spiders and a last-minute penalty save by goalkeeper Calum Ferrie from James Tavernier gave Scotland's oldest team an 1–0 away victory and a spot in the quarter-finals for the first time in 42 years.
+The result marked the first Scottish Cup victory for Queen's Park over Rangers since 1882, Rangers' first defeat against lower league opposition since their infamous loss to Berwick Rangers in the 1966–67 Scottish Cup, and the first home defeat to lower league opposition in the competition in their entire history.